 - Wheel size: 700c

-- Brakes: Rim or disc
+- Brakes: Disc

-- Groupset: Shimano Tourney/Altus
+- Groupset: Shimano Acera

 - Colors: Differ based on the year

-Trek FX 1 and FX 1 Disc Alternatives
+Trek FX 1 Alternatives

-One of the closest alternatives to the Trek FX family are the Co-op CTY bikes, especially the CTY 1.1 and CTY 1.2.
+One of the closest alternatives to the Trek FX family is the Co-op CTY bikes, especially the CTY 1.1 and CTY 1.2.
+Eventually, you can check out bikes like Marin or Polygon or:

 Conclusion

-They allow you to ride on asphalt, paved paths, bumpy roads, and even on terrain like dirt roads or light gravel.
+It will allow you to ride on asphalt, paved paths, bumpy roads, and even on terrain like dirt roads or light gravel.

 I have a 2024 v brake trek fx1 and i love it.
 Its probably the best bike I’ve ever had.
 Don’t like the mechanic at the shop I bought it from but I’ll definitely buy another trek bike if I could ever afford it.
 This thing glides.
 Love it.
 Somehow my rear v brake is spongy right after a break in adjustment and brake tune.
 Still figuring that out.